 Rebekah was an infant at Highlands Presbyterian in Gainesville.
 As a teenager, she was active in the Peaks Presbytery where she served as both a Youth Advisory Delegate and on Youth Council, helping to plan and lead biannual youth retreats and quarterly regional events throughout the Presbytery.
 After graduating from James Madison University, Rebekah returned to Gator Country, serving as elder at Grace Presbyterian in Gainesville.
 She was nominated to the Montgomery Board of Trustees in 2018, and to Corporate Secretary soon thereafter.
-Rebekah is passionate about the ministry of Montgomery, and is excited to respond to the call to serve as Transitional Director, supporting the staff as Montgomery moves into a new season of growth and development.
+Rebekah is passionate about the ministry of Montgomery, and is excited to respond to the call to serve as Director as Montgomery moves into a new season of growth and development.
 Rebekah loves to study and discuss the Bible and teach young people about nature.
 She is a member of McIntosh Presbyterian Church, and cherishes time with her husband, Dustin, and their three children on their farm in Cross Creek.

 Nora was born in Ocala, FL and grew up attending Weirsdale Presbyterian Church.
 In second grade, Nora began her journey with Montgomery attending camps through high school when she went through Montgomery’s LIT program.
 After graduating high school, she worked as a counselor and returned for two more summers on leadership staff while she was a student at the University of Central Florida.
 After graduating UCF in 2014, with a Bachelor of Science in Event Management, Nora continued in her passion for outdoor ministry.
 Moving to North Carolina, she worked on the leadership staff at Camp Albemarle where she met her husband, Jesse.
 They have welcomed two children into the world and are thankful that the Lord has led them back to a place as special as Montgomery.